openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 >
 > **Major Features**:
 >
->   * Kernel 2.6.37rc5-12 is the basis of M5, including the famous â€œ200 lineâ€ per tty task
+>   * Kernel 2.6.37rc5-12 is the basis of M5, including the famous “200 line” per tty task
-          groups patch to improve desktop interactivity, and featuring the almost-complete removal of the so-called â€˜Big Kernel Lockâ€™, which should improve scalability.
+          groups patch to improve desktop interactivity, and featuring the almost-complete removal of the so-called ‘Big Kernel Lock’, which should improve scalability.
 This kernel supports new drivers, including Broadcom wireless and updated open-source graphics drivers, and a host of the usual other improvements.
 >